Lucadena80/urlhasher/README.md

 This is where the downloading of the file happens.
 For this I am using HttpClientInterface so I can let Symfony handle the download of the file before hashing it by calling another service.

-- Second File src/Service/FileDownloader
+- Third File src/Service/FileHasher

->INPUT: String $url, FileClass $file
+>INPUT: String $content

 This simple service handles the hashing of the content recovered from the url.
 I created a service because we can choose to use any other hashing method without changing the downloader service.
 I did chose a default hashing of "md5", however implementing a different hashing method would be simple.